FTR (professional wrestling): SmackDown Tag Team Champions (2019–2020)

-All Elite Wrestling and Ring of Honor (2020–present)
+All Elite Wrestling / Ring of Honor (2020–present)

-World Tag Team champions (2020-2021)
+Debut and The Pinnacle (2020–2021)

-On the May 27, 2020 episode of Dynamite, Harwood and Wheeler made their All Elite Wrestling debut as FTR, saving The Young Bucks from an attack by The Butcher and The Blade thus establishing themselves as babyfaces in the process.
+On the May 27, 2020 episode of Dynamite, Harwood and Wheeler made their All Elite Wrestling (AEW) debut as FTR, saving The Young Bucks from an attack by The Butcher and The Blade thus establishing themselves as babyfaces in the process, and began going under the respective ring names Dax Harwood and Cash Wheeler.
 They made their in-ring debut on the June 10 episode of Dynamite, where they defeated The Butcher and The Blade.
 During the following weeks, FTR had interactions with The Young Bucks and the AEW World Tag Team Champions Kenny Omega and Hangman Page, including a match at Fyter Fest where FTR and The Young Bucks were defeated by The Lucha Bros and The Butcher and The Blade in an eight-man tag team match.
 In July 2020, after appearing on AEW television for two months without signing contracts, Harwood and Wheeler signed multi-year contracts with AEW.

 On the August 12 episode of Dynamite, FTR hosted Tag Team Appreciation Night where they invited Arn Anderson and Tully Blanchard and The Rock 'n' Roll Express to the show.
 However, after a scuffle between Tully Blanchard and Ricky Morton, FTR attacked Rock 'n' Roll Express thus turning heel in the process.
 The following week, FTR recruited Blanchard as their manager as they defeated Private Party.
 On the August 27 episode of Dynamite, FTR defeated The Natural Nightmares, Best Friends and The Young Bucks in a Gauntlet match to earn an AEW World Tag Team Championship match at All Out.
 At All Out, they defeated Omega and Page to capture the titles, making them the first team to have held tag team titles in both AEW and WWE.